eggsy/firestore-checker/README.md

 # Firestore Checker

-🔬 The tool I use to add songs to [my Daily Songs page](https://eggsy.xyz/daily) on my website.
+🔬 The tool I use to add songs to [my Daily Song page](https://eggsy.xyz/daily) on my website.
 It's an essential tool to me and helps me to fetch different data from different APIs easily and automatically.

 ### What it does?